10.3 Common Failure Points & Recovery

 - Do not say "I'm finished" until every step is genuinely complete.

 The danger is freezing.
 A candidate who realizes they forgot privacy but says nothing and finishes anyway turns a recoverable error into a failed skill.
 Stay calm, narrate the correction, and continue.
+This is also why documentation timing matters: if you say "done" and only then realize you never recorded the output, the window to recover has closed.

-What Cannot Be Recovered
+What Cannot Be Recovered, and Pressure-Proofing

 The skills room is not where you want to discover that nerves erase your closing steps.
 Rehearse under realistic conditions: